 MTF or M2F

 Male To Female.
-Someone who is transitioning (or has transitioned) from male to female.
-A binary transition.
+Someone who is transitioning (or has transitioned) from male to female; mostly a binary transition.
+This term is increasingly controversial, but some trans folks still use it.

 Non-binary